cardstack/cardstack/AUTHENTICATION.md

 * Server use EC recover function to verify that the signature was signed by the signer.
 On failure, 401 "Signature not verified" _Implemented_
 * Server verifies the nonce signature.
 On failure, 401 "Invalid nonce".
 [Here's the implementation of verification](./packages/hub/utils/authentication.ts#L45) _Implemented_
 * Server verifies that nonce is less than 5 minutes old.
 On failure, 401 "Expired nonce" _TODO_
-* Server verifies that nonce is not in redis SET of recently used nonces.
+* Server verifies that nonce is not in store of recently used nonces.
 On failure, 401 "Nonce already used" _TODO_
-* Server retires the nonce by adding it to the redis SET of used nonces (5 minute TTL on items in the set) _TODO_
+* Server retires the nonce by adding it to the store of used nonces (5 minute TTL on items in the set) _TODO_
 * Server builds an authorization bearer token.
 [Here's the code to build the auth token](./packages/hub/utils/authentication.ts#L57) _Implemented_